Tiffany678/NYCIdlingComplaints/README.md

 ## 3. Page Object Pattern

-Before we start writing our first-page object, it’s good to have a clear understanding of the pattern – as it should allow us to emulate a user’s interaction with our application.
+Before we start writing our first-page object, itâ€™s good to have a clear understanding of the pattern â€“ as it should allow us to emulate a userâ€™s interaction with our application.

 * Our Project Folder Structure Map
     <img height="450" src="https://github.com/Tiffany678/NYCIdlingComplaints/blob/master/IdlingComplaintTest3/Files/Images/ReadmeImage/WebDriver_Initialize.png" alt="Get request" width="400"/>

-* Let’s go ahead and <b>create our page object</b> – in this case, our login page:
+* Letâ€™s go ahead and <b>create our page object</b> â€“ in this case, our login page:
 	```
       namespace IdlingComplaints.Models.Login
       {